Pogroms in the Russian Empire: Influence

 The pogroms of the 1880s caused a worldwide outcry and, along with harsh laws, propelled mass Jewish emigration from Russia.
 Among the passed antisemitic laws were the 1882 May Laws, which prohibited Jews from moving into villages, allegedly in an attempt to address the cause of the pogroms (when, in fact, the pogroms were caused by an entirely different reason).
 The majority of the Russian High Commission for the Review of Jewish Legislation (1883–1888) actually noted the fact that almost all of the pogroms had begun in the towns and attempted to abolish the laws.
 However, the minority of the High Commission ignored the facts and backed the laws.
 Two million Jews fled the Russian Empire between 1880 and 1920, with many going to the United Kingdom and United States.
 In response, the United Kingdom introduced the Aliens Act 1905, which introduced immigration controls for the first time, a main objective being to reduce the influx of Eastern European Jews.

 In reaction to the pogroms and other oppressions of the Tsarist period, Jews increasingly became politically active.
-Jewish participation in The General Jewish Labor Bund, colloquially known as the Bund, and in the Bolshevik movements, was directly influenced by the pogroms.
+Jewish participation in The General Jewish Labour Bund, colloquially known as the Bund, and in the Bolshevik movements, was directly influenced by the pogroms.
 Similarly, the organization of Jewish self-defense leagues, which stopped the pogromists in certain areas during the second Kishinev pogrom, such as Hovevei Zion, led to a strong embrace of Zionism, especially by Russian Jews.